 Consider a distribution of LQR tasks denoted by $p(\mathcal{T})$ from which a collection of $M$ LQR tasks $\mathcal{T}:=\{\mathcal{T}^{(i)}\}_{i=1}^M$ are sampled.
-The objective of the MAML approach for the LQR problem is to design a controller $K^\star_{\text{ML}}$ that can \emph{efficiently adapt} to any unseen LQR task originating from $p(\mathcal{T})$, i.e., we aim to find a controller that is only a few PG iterations away from any unseen task-specific optimal controller.
+The objective of the MAML approach for the LQR problem is to design a controller $K^\star_{\text{ML}}$ based only on the tasks in $\mathcal T$ that can \emph{efficiently adapt} to any unseen LQR task originating from $p(\mathcal{T})$, i.e., we aim to find a controller that is only a few PG iterations away from any unseen task-specific optimal controller.
 Precisely, $K^\star_{\text{ML}}$ solve

 where $\bar{\mathcal{K}}:= \cap_{i\in [M]} \mathcal{K}^{(i)}$ is the MAML stabilizing set and $\eta_l$ denotes some positive step-size.
 To solve \eqref{eq:MAML_LQR_cost}, we exploit a PG-based approach where the update rule is described as follows: